Ashish-C01/Semantic-search/readme.md

 # Semantic search on products
 This project implements a semantic search engine for product data using Elasticsearch and SentenceTransformers.
 By converting product descriptions  into high-dimensional dense vectors, the system enables more accurate and relevant search results compared to traditional keyword-based searches.
 ### Key Features
-- Elasticsearch Integration: Leverages Elasticsearch for efficient indexing and searching.
+- **Elasticsearch Integration**: Leverages Elasticsearch for efficient indexing and searching.
-- SentenceTransformers: Utilizes pre-trained SentenceTransformers models to encode text into vectors.
+- **SentenceTransformers**: Utilizes pre-trained SentenceTransformers models to encode text into vectors.
-- Enhanced Search Accuracy: Provides more accurate search results through semantic understanding of product descriptions and queries.
+- **Enhanced Search Accuracy**: Provides more accurate search results through semantic understanding of product descriptions and queries.
 ## Steps to run the program on Windows
 1. Download elasticsearch from the [link](https://www.elastic.co/downloads/elasticsearch) and run the program using the command given in the website.
 2. Create a virtual environment